meenakshi-kushwaha/mmaqshiny/README.md

 1) handles single day data at a time
 2) only provision for linear correction coefficients of PM2.5
 3) instrument specific
-4) file renaming is required
+4) file renaming (with date prefix) is required

 ## Installation

-`mmaqshiny` can be intsalled from [GITHUB](https://github.com/) with:
+`mmaqshiny` can be intsalled from [github](https://github.com/) with:

 ``` r
 devtools::install_github("meenakshi-kushwaha/mmaqshiny")
 ```

-## Example
+## Demo

-- A sample data collected during the mobile monitoring campaign in Bangalore, India appears upon running the app as a preloaded data.

-- Sample datasets are available in this package.

-- App warns if there is a mismatch in the file names.

-- App can run using the code below-
+Load and run the app as follows:

 ``` r
 library(mmaqshiny)
 mmaqshiny::mmaqshiny_run()
 ```
+A preloaded dataset appears which is a joined file of sample data collected during a mobile monitoring campaign in Bangalore, India.

 ## User Guide

+To use the app for your own data follow the steps below.

 1. User needs to add the timezone of data collection.

-2. Add .gpx files.
+2. Add .gpx files for the GPSMAP64s - location file inputs.
+NOTE: A warning message will appear if input files are from different dates.

 3. Add raw pollutant .csv files.